demisto/content/Packs/SonicWallNSv/README.md

 1. Navigate to **Settings** > **Configuration** > **Data Broker** > **Broker VMs**.
 2. Right-click, and select **Syslog Collector** > **Configure**.
 3. When configuring the Syslog Collector, set the following values:
-   - vendor as vendor - SonicWall
+   - vendor as vendor - sonicwall
-   - product as product - NSv_270
+   - product as product - default